 Who I am

-I am Kolby Wood, an Arthroscopy Capital Manager – Central Zone with Zimmer Biomet and Founder of the Medical Sales Certification Program.
+I am Kolby Wood, a Regional Commercial Manager with a major publicly traded company and Founder of the Medical Sales Certification Program.
 My primary objective is to provide world-class Medical Sales Training & Education for anyone looking to get into the industry or trying to advance in their career.
 And do it from the perspective of somebody working in the field on a daily basis.

 I was born in Portland, Oregon, but moved to Michigan when I was young and that is where I call home.
 Our town was small (two stoplights) but was close enough to big cities to get a taste for the faster-paced lifestyle available to anyone that wants it.
 I don’t believe one is right and one is wrong, but I always knew I wanted to be around the big cities and faster-paced lifestyle.

 Growing up, my family didn’t discuss careers or finances much as we were more focused on sports and activities.
 I didn’t understand the value of being smart and learning from others who had created success, so I put just enough time into school to get by while I focused my time primarily on sports.

 As I progressed through high school, I excelled in baseball and was fortunate enough to earn a scholarship as a college athlete at the University of Michigan.
 But like in high school, I was solely focused on my baseball career and spent little time thinking about, let alone planning, for my future outside of baseball.
 As I saw my career coming to an end my senior year, that’s when I realized I had truly missed my opportunity in college.
 I spent five years there and was going to walk out of the place with nothing more than a piece of paper and a significant amount of debt.